Fools' Revolt: Background

 The NSDAP planned early on the organizational, political, economic and ideological classification of the Rhenish carnival in its totalitarian idea.
-In November 1933, she highlighted the carnival as a German folk good in connection with the demonic "Vasenacht", to deny the church relations with the festival.
+In November 1933, it highlighted the carnival as a piece of German cultural heritage in connection with the demonic "Vasenacht", to deny the church relations with the festival.
 Political jokes and criticism were banned from the carnivalists.
 The Cologne Rose Monday procession was no longer centrally organized by the carnival societies, but by the "Citizens' Committee for the Cologne Carnival" under the chairmanship of the Deputy Ebel.
 Two SA men were responsible for its management.

 The measures of the NSDAP, which politically and historically took over the carnival, were initially positively received by the representatives of many large carnival associations.
-Even before Hitler's seizure of power, the negative attitude of many people to the multi-party system of the Weimar Republic, to the peace treaty of Versailles or the skepticism about the peace intentions of the League of Nations had been taken up by the carnival.
+Even before Hitler's seizure of power, the negative attitude of many people towards the multi-party system of the Weimar Republic, to the peace treaty of Versailles or the skepticism about the peace intentions of the League of Nations had been taken up by the carnival.
 Reform approaches that wanted to return the carnival to a "popularity" already existed before 1933.

-The first anti-Semitic carnival wagon drove with him in the Rose Monday procession in 1934: Taken from a Veedelszoch, he represented a group of Orthodox Jews who made "only a small excursion to Liechtenstein and Jaffa" under the heading "The last ones move" – a clear allusion to the expulsion and voluntary emigration of the Jewish population.
+The first anti-Semitic carnival float was included in the Rose Monday procession in 1934: Taken from a Veedelszoch, it depicted a group of Orthodox Jews making "just a small excursion to Liechtenstein and Jaffa" under the heading "The last ones to leave" – a clear allusion to the expulsion and voluntary emigration of the Jewish population.
 Regular anti-Semitic representations followed in the next few years, without leading carnivalists distancing themselves from it.

-The National Socialists also succeeded in adapting the Cologne Carnival to homophobic elements of their ideology without much effort: The Tanzmariechen traditionally portrayed by men and the also male Virgin of Cologne were replaced by actresses in 1938 and 1939.
-After the war, this was only revised with the Virgin – the female Tanzmariechen remained.
+The National Socialists also succeeded in adapting the Cologne Carnival to homophobic elements of their ideology without much effort: The Tanzmariechen and the Virgin of Cologne, which were both traditionally played by men, were replaced by actresses in 1938 and 1939.
+After the war, only the Virgin returned to being male – the female Tanzmariechen remained.

-After the takeover of the carnival by the KdF formally failed, the members of the festival committee arranged in detail with the organization: "Kraft durch Freude" donated for the Rose Monday procession, organized the grandstand construction and large parts of the tourist marketing of the Rose Monday procession.
-Members of the festival committee moderated KdF carnival sessions and awarded carnival orders to local Nazi greats.
+Although the takeover of the carnival by the KdF formally failed, the members of the festival committee worked closely with the organization: Kraft durch Freude donated money for the Rose Monday procession and organized the grandstand construction and large parts of the tourist marketing of the Rose Monday procession.
+Members of the festival committee facilitated KdF carnival sessions and awarded carnival medals to local Nazi greats.

-There was substantive carnival resistance against the Nazi ideology in individual cases: The Bütten speaker Karl Küpper, who was on the road as "D´r Verdötschte" (Kölsch for "The Crazy") in the session carnival, openly positioned himself against the National Socialists and made fun of them on stage despite the threat and ban on speech.
-A subversively published satire on the official Cologne Rosenmontagszeitung also made biting criticism of the Nazi system in 1938.
-She portrayed Joseph Goebbels on the front page as "His Tollität Jüppche I".
+There was substantive carnival resistance against the Nazi ideology in individual cases: In his Büttenrede, Karl Küpper, who performed under the stage name "D´r Verdötschte" (Kölsch for "The Crazy"), openly positioned himself against the National Socialists and made fun of them on stage despite threats and a ban on speech.
+A subversive satire, published in the official Cologne Rosenmontagszeitung, also made biting criticism of the Nazi system in 1938.
+It portrayed Joseph Goebbels on the front page as "Seine Tollität Jüppche I" ("Seine Tollität", meaning "His Madness", being the address for the carnival prince, and "Jüppche" being a diminutive nickname for Joseph).